 These days, the majority of web traffic comes from mobile devices.
 Native mobile advertising is on the rise, and native mobile ads will continue to grow.

 As video ads become increasingly popular, so will native video ads, particularly on social media sites.

 Consumers love authenticity.
 User-generated content helps build brand loyalty and creates a deeper connection between the brand and the audience.
 Be on the lookout for additional user-generated content in native ads.

 Yes, native ads do blend in with regular content.
 However, no one likes to deceive or be deceived.
-More and more platforms will create ad disclosures – even on native ads.
-This provides additional transparency for the user.
+More and more platforms will create ad disclosures, even on native ads, providing additional user transparency.